About Us

 The Cooperative Research Centre for Landscape Environments and

-Mineral Exploration (CRC LEME) is established and supported under
+Mineral Exploration (CRC LEME) was established and supported under

 the Australian Government Cooperative Research Centre Program.
 LEME